daddy-cool/highlogger/README.md

 __type:__ `object`

 The transporter config is different for each transporter type.
-These fields are supported by every transporter type:
+These fields are supported by every transporter:

   * `type`
   * `severity`